Custom Workflows to FlashBoards

 Folder Location

-Open this folder directly from FlashBoards Settings → AI Generation → "Open Custom Workflows Folder".
+You can also open this folder directly from FlashBoards Settings → AI Generation → "Open Folder" button.

 File Types